sdabney5/hudlink/data/data_dictionaries/README.md

 - To keep the dictionaries concise, related fields have been **grouped** in the descriptions.
   For example, rather than listing each HUD AMI limit variable (`il30_p1`, `il30_p2`, …), we describe them collectively as “AMI 30% income limits for households of 1–8 persons.”
-- Similarly, demographic eligibility flags follow a consistent `elig_<criterion>` pattern; their CSV labels map directly to the corresponding `elig_*` columns in the code.
+- Similarly, demographic eligibility flags follow a consistent pattern.

 ---